 Check the Settings

 It is common for some air fryers to develop issues when they are set to their lowest heat setting as it can confuse the machine.
-So if your air fryer is not gaining any heat when it is set to low, we recommend trying it on a hotter setting to see if this works.
+So if your air fryer is not gaining any heat when it is set to low, I recommend trying it on a hotter setting to see if this works.

 Additionally, it is worth checking that the air fryer is using the same metric of measurement as you.